siberowl/youtube_voice_recognition/README.md

-# Kotoe Alt Data Collection Automation
+# Youtube data collection automation
 Testing the usability of Google's speech recognition for Japanese streams with noisy audio.

 ## Running it